AYP 29-day Yoga Teacher Training Course (TTC) curriculum

 - Different teaching styles employed by different teachers, the use of language and voice in a classroom, setting priorities within a lesson or workshop and understanding the dynamics within a group and the role of the teacher in this.

-- The student learning process and the running of beginner level 8 week yoga courses.
+- The student learning process and the running of introductory courses.

 The ethics involved in teaching, setting effective boundaries and using language appropriately.

 How to plan a lesson and manage the time within the lesson, both for beginner level students and intermediate level students.